Inchicore: Industry

-Goldenbridge Industrial Estate is a mixed-use area, holding a number of businesses, including Rascals Brewery, Stillgarden Distillery, Gravity bouldering gym, and the mixed martial arts gym SBG.
+Goldenbridge Industrial Estate is a mixed-use area that contains, for example, a number of brewing and gym businesses.

 Amenities

 Inchicore's core is at the junction of Emmet Road and Tyrconnell Road.
 The area is served by a number of small stores including a butcher and deli, a hardware store, ethnic stores, and two mid-size supermarkets.
 The village centre has several pubs, including the historic Black Lion Inn, and several restaurants and take-aways.

 Demographics

+As of the 2016 census, the electoral divisions of Inchicore A and Inchicore B had a combined population of approximately 4,600 people.

 Religion

 The Roman Catholic Church operates two parishes in the area, St. Michael's and Mary Immaculate.
 Both parishes are administered by the Oblates of Mary Immaculate, and each has its own church, from which they take the name.

 The Oblates Church of Mary Immaculate features a full-size replica of the grotto of Lourdes, which was opened in 1930.
-The grotto is 15 m (50 ft) high, 40 m (130 ft) wide and 12 m (40 ft) deep, and is built of reinforced concrete.
-It houses a crib at Christmas time.
+The grotto, which is built of reinforced concrete, houses a crib at Christmas time.

+St. Jude's Church (Church of Ireland), was an Anglican church built between 1862 and 1864 to serve the community working in the railway works.
+Only the octagonal spire remains, following the dismantling of the church in 1988.